ValkyRiver/upgrademod/README.md

 This mod is currently only half-complete and is still a work-in-progress project.

+Also, this mod has only be tested on 1.0.0~ALPHA-0813a-STEAMODDED.

 ### Current Progress:
 • Most Jokers have upgrades